CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 * **Non-GUI Tests**<br>
 These are tests not involving the GUI.
 They include,
    * _Unit tests_ targeting the lowest level methods/classes. <br>
-      e.g. `seedu.agendum.commons.UrlUtilTest`
+      e.g. `seedu.agendum.commons.StringUtilTest` tests the correctness of StringUtil methods e.g. if a source string contains a query string, ignoring letter cases.
    * _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working).<br>
-      e.g. `seedu.agendum.storage.StorageManagerTest`
+      e.g. `seedu.agendum.storage.StorageManagerTest` tests if StorageManager is correctly connected to other storage components such as JsonUserPrefsStorage.
    * Hybrids of _unit and integration tests_.
 These tests are checking multiple code units as well as how the are connected together.<br>
-      e.g. `seedu.agendum.logic.LogicManagerTest`
+      e.g. `seedu.agendum.logic.LogicManagerTest` will check various code units from the `Model` and `Logic` components.

 **4. Headless GUI Testing** :

-Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use, our GUI tests can be run in the _headless_ mode.
- In the headless mode, GUI tests do not show up on the screen.
- That means the developer can do other things on the Computer while the tests are running.<br>
+Fortunately, our GUI tests can be run in the _headless_ mode where they will not show up on screen.
+As such, you can continue developing and coding while the tests are running.
+This is enabled by the [TestFX](https://github.com/TestFX/TestFX) library we use.<br>
- See [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in headless mode.
+ Refer to [UsingGradle.md](UsingGradle.md#running-tests) for instructions on how to run tests in headless mode.

 >#### Troubleshooting tests
 >**Problem: Tests fail because NullPointException when AssertionError is expected**